Hawaii Vehicle Sales Tax & Fees [+ Calculator]

 The highest tax is in Honolulu County (Oahu Island) with a 4.5% state sales tax rate on the purchase of all vehicles.

-Multiple counties in Hawaii have only a 4% car sales tax.
+Multiple counties in Hawaii have only the statewide 4% car sales tax.

 Hawaii is one of seven states that applies the tax to your new car on the price before the trade-in is deducted.
 In other words, do not subtract the trade-in amount when calculating the sales tax.